Irises are one of the easiest and most beautiful plants to grow.

 Tips for Making Irises Bloom

-Having the Iris blooms in the house is a wonderful time, but you need to make some effort for it.
+Having the Iris bloom in the house is wonderful, but you must make some effort.
 Here are some quick tips that help you make your Iris bloom and care for the plant.

-- Avail the Irises in direct sunlight for about 6-8 hours a day.
+- Avail the Irises in direct sunlight for 6-8 hours daily.

-- Don’t water it too frequently and maintain around 7-10 days gap between watering.
+- Don’t water it too frequently, and maintain around a 7-10 days gap between watering.

-- Use low nitrogen fertilizers with a ratio of 5-10-10 in early spring, about 6 to 8 weeks before bloom.
+- Use low nitrogen fertilizers with a ratio of 5-10-10 in early spring, about 6-8 weeks before bloom.
 And if possible, use organic fertilizer.

 - You need to maintain the ideal temperature between 40° and 50°F.

-- Keeping the relative humidity level between 40% and 50% will be great.
+- Keeping the relative humidity between 40% and 50% will be great.

 - If found pests, including hoplia beetle and leaf-chewing caterpillars, dispose of them in soapy water.

 - Some diseases of Iris are fusarium wilt, bacterial leaf blight, botrytis rhizome rot, and crown rot.
-So, you need to apply fungicide once every 7-10-days if the diseases are severe.
+So, you must apply fungicide once every 7-10 days if the diseases are severe.

 For example, the Irises grown from seeds need at least two years to yield blossoms.

-However, if the Irises have grown old enough and still there is no sign of blooming, you must seek the causes.
+However, if the Irises have grown old enough and still have no sign of blooming, you must seek the causes.